benjamin-larsen/WebFramework/docsSrc/api-component.md

 In order to ensure that no problems arise, it is reccomended you use Component Context methods.

+These functions shall also NOT be used inside of Directive Hooks.

 Refer to [Component Context](/api-component.html#component-context) methods for async.

 Technical Details: